claudiajs/claudia-bot-builder/GETTING_STARTED.md

 - Generate the page access token from Facebook, and copy that back to Claudia when asked.
 - Submit the app for [App Review](https://developers.facebook.com/docs/messenger-platform/app-review) if you want to make the bot public

-### Slack slash command configuration
+### Slack App slash command configuration

 - Follow the instructions from [Slack API Docs](https://api.slack.com/) to set up an app with a slash command.
-- Use `claudia update --configure-slack-slash-command` to configure the access tokens.
+- Use `claudia update --configure-slack-slash-app` to configure the access tokens.
 - [Create a Slack Button](https://api.slack.com/docs/slack-button) so people can add your app to their channels.

+### Slack slash command integration configuration

+- Follow the instructions from [Slack API Docs](https://my.slack.com/services/new/slash-commands) to creeate a slash command for your team.
+- Use `claudia update --configure-slack-slash-command` to configure the token.

 ### Telegram bot configuration